Mockova/help/checks/error-messages/index.rst

 * `Phusion Passenger <https://www.phusionpassenger.com/>`_ errors
 * Blank page (page without any content)

-.. note:: We have an example page generate randomly some of common error messages: https://www.testomato.com/example/error.php
+.. note:: We have an example page that shows randomly generated examples of some of the most common error messages: https://www.testomato.com/example/error.php